-As of the date of this report, UEX has thirteen employees and utilizes several consultants.
-UEX engages geological and geophysical consultants to assist in carrying out exploration programs on the projects that it operates and finances its share of exploration activities carried out by Orano on the WAJV Projects and the Beatty River Project.
+As of the date of this report, UEX has ten employees and utilizes several consultants.
+UEX engages geological and geophysical consultants to assist in carrying out exploration programs on the projects that it operates and has the option of whether to finance its share of exploration activities carried out by Orano on the WAJV Projects and the Beatty River Project.